-The Rural Interaction Project aims to promote the continued development of art while interacting with the ranch culture in the Sierra La Laguna preserving and sharing this unique way of life with thousands of people each year.
-This project aims to assist in the preservation and promotion not only of the cultural aspect of life in San Dioniso but also the preservation of the land through the promotion of responsible eco-tourist activities such as: hiking, bird-watching, organic farming and camping, which these communities offer.
+The Rural Interaction Project aims to promote the continued development of art while interacting with the ranch culture in the Sierra La Laguna preserving, and sharing this unique way of life.
+Promotion not only of the cultural aspect of life in isolated rural ranch but also the land through the promotion of responsible eco-tourist activities such as: hiking, bird-watching, organic farming and more.

-Since its founding in 2011, The Rural Interaction Project has presented 3581 visitors with over nine exhibitions and two public programs (PACMYC and FONCA).
-On January 7 - 2014, Rural Interaction hosts the results of its second-year program at a Benefit Auction, a gathering of friends to commemorate two editions of a successful program.
+Since its founding in 2009, The Rural Interaction Project has presented 4581 visitors with over nine exhibitions and two public programs (PACMYC and FONCA).
+On December 7, Rural Interaction hosts the results of its third year program at a Benefit Auction, a gathering of friends to commemorate three editions of a successful program.

 The Benefit auction is hosted by Lic.
-Rogelio Rosas (Rancho El Refugio), Dawn Lynne (DXS), Lic.
+Rogelio Rosas (Rancho El Refugio), Lic.
 Javier Lieras.
-(Rancho San Francisco / Fundacion Juvenil Guayagui AC)
+(Rancho San Francisco)

 The benefit auction includes works from 20 leading and (local, national, and international) emerging contemporary artists.

-The auction will benefit the Fundacion Guayagui AC in Miraflores, and the San Dionisio community with whom Rural Interaction will be coordinating subsequent residency programs.
+The auction will benefit the San Dionisio community with whom Rural Interaction will be coordinating subsequent residency programs.

 All proceeds from the evening will go to Rural Interaction’s residency program, its annual calendar of exhibitions, public programs, and events, ensuring the long-term preservation of the culture, land and people of one of Los Cabos’ important communities: the ranchers of Baja California Sur.

-Help us help the ranching community in San Dionisio, and the preserve this pristine untouched land forever by getting to know another side of Baja California Sur and supporting ranch alternative-eco-cultural-tourism.
+Help us help the ranching community in North Los Cabos, and the preserve this pristine untouched land forever by getting to know another side of Baja California Sur and supporting ranch alternative-eco-cultural-tourism.
 Please do not hesitate to contact us for additional information as well as discuss how we can structure a sponsorship program to meet any of your sponsor requirements.

-We appreciate your support and interest to be part of this exciting publication and cultural regeneration.
+We appreciate your support and interest to be part of this exciting publication and cultural lifestyle.